Do you and your partner have very different sleep preferences? Are you struggling to find the perfect firmness that suits you both?

 You will love Amore Hybrid if you:

-- Are a couple – This brand is one of few out there that let you split the firmness in sizes Queen and larger so that both you and your sleep mate can select what works best for your individual bodies without compromise.
+- Looking for a mattress for a couple – This brand is one of few out there that let you split the firmness in sizes Queen and larger so that both you and your sleep mate can select what works best for your individual bodies without compromise.

 - Have specific firmness needs – Even if you sleep solo, choice can be a beautiful thing.
 With three different firmnesses to choose from, you’re more likely to find what suits your preferences so you sleep well-supported and pressure free.

-- Shopping for hybrids – If you are torn between foam and innerspring, why not select a bed that has both?
-You can get the airflow and bounce from coils and the pressure relieving motion isolation from foam all in the same bed.
+- Shopping for hybrid mattresses – If you are torn between foam and innerspring, why not select a bed that has both?
+You can get the airflow and bounce from coils and the pressure-relieving motion isolation from foam all in the same bed.

 You might not like Amore Hybrid if you: